 If you have used reader’s theater, partner scripts work in the same way.
 The main difference is that they are written for two voices.
 Each set includes a schema builder to get your students thinking about the theme as well as important vocabulary to preteach prior to reading.
 It also includes response questions for close reading practice and an extended response option where students write about the story theme.
 With each, I typically use them in a three day cycle following the schedule below.

-Teaching Strategies for Your Lessons
+Teaching Strategies for reading tutors

 Day One-Reading Tutors Introduce the Theme and Vocabulary